Stimson-Center/stimson-web-scraper/README.rst

     >>> text = fulltext(html)

-Newspaper can extract and detect languages
+scraper can extract and detect languages
     >>> from scraper import fulltext

     >>> html = requests.get(...).text
     >>> text = fulltext(html)

-Newspaper can extract and detect languages
+scraper can extract and detect languages
-    >>> from newspaper import fulltext
+    >>> from scraper import fulltext

     >>> html = requests.get(...).text
     >>> text = fulltext(html)

-Newspaper can extract and detect languages *seamlessly*.
+scraper can extract and detect languages *seamlessly*.
 If no language is specified, Newspaper will attempt to auto detect a language.

 .. code-block:: pycon